atoma-network/atoma-proxy/README.md

 - **Request Routing**: Intelligent routing of inference requests to the most suitable nodes based on model availability, load, and performance
 - **High Availability**: Ensuring continuous service through redundancy and failover mechanisms
 - **Network Optimization**: Minimizing latency and maximizing throughput for AI inference requests
+- **Security**: Secure authentication and authorization of API requests

 This repository contains the proxy infrastructure that helps coordinate and optimize the Atoma Network's distributed compute resources.
 By deploying an Atoma proxy, you can:

 1. Help manage and distribute AI workloads efficiently across the network;
-2. Contribute to the network's reliability and performance;
+1. Contribute to the network's reliability and performance;
-3. Support the development of a more resilient and scalable AI infrastructure.
+1. Support the development of a more resilient and scalable AI infrastructure.

 Currently, the Atoma Proxy is powering Atoma's cloud web service, available at [cloud.atoma.network](https://cloud.atoma.network).
 By registering an account, you can obtain an API key and start using Atoma's AI services.
 For example, to request a chat completions from a `meta-llama/Llama-3.3-70B-Instruct` model, you can use the following request: